 Lately, I've been posting stories about girls who play sports on boys teams.
 Here's an actual headline that I saw posted this morning: "Houston girl, 7, gives boys run for their money on baseball diamond."
 That's it--that's the story.
 This kind of attention is incessant and happens throughout women's lives--it's not just when a girl plays sports with the boys.
 It reaches into adulthood.
 For instance, if a girl goes into science or engineering, if a woman becomes a CEO or shows strength in the boardroom.
 It's a constant reminder that, while we've come a long way, we are still struggling to be recognized as being "just as good."
 I wonder how this affects a girl psychologically?
 I think it can create anxiety, an inferiority complex, and self-defeatism.
 Think about how many more girls might actually try out for little league if there wasn't this stigma attached?

-I'm all for encouraging girls and women, but I believe that when it's not news that a girl makes it onto a boys baseball team, or a woman becomes the CEO of a huge corporation, is when we will inherently know that girls are just as good as boys.
+I'm all for encouraging girls and women, but I believe that when it's not news that a girl makes it onto a boys baseball team, or a woman becomes the CEO of a huge corporation, is when we will inherently understand that girls are just as good as boys.
 When we are free from the simile and the words "just as good" become just "good."